 - Heart palpitations/chest pain

-It depends on the root cause of anaemia.
+It depends on the root cause of anemia.

-- If it is due to an iron deficiency, a supplement and changes to your diet is sufficient.
+- If it is due to an iron deficiency, a supplement and changes to your diet are sufficient.

 - Antibiotics – to treat infections